 Dog-Friendly Pubs

-We only recommend Pubs visited by ourselves, where particular attention is made to accommodating both dogs and their owners also providing exceptional food.
+We only recommend Pubs that we have visited ourselves.
+These places pay particular attention to accommodating both dogs and their owners.
+They also provide exceptional food.

 The Tavern Broom https://broomtavern.co.uk